xavierholt/recipes/Turmeric Fish.md

 - 1 lb white fish

 Chop the fish into medium chunks.
-Marinade for half an hour to an hour.
+Marinate for half an hour to an hour.

 - oil
 - lemon juice (optional)